 - 4.9.g.
 Residents must demonstrate competence in using tools and techniques that promote patient safety and disclosure of patient safety events (real or simulated).
 (Detail) - 4.9.h.
 Residents must learn to advocate for patients within the health care system to achieve the patient's and patient's family's care goals, including, when appropriate, end-of-life goals.
 (Core) - 4.9.i.
-Residents must demonstrate competence in understanding the implications and ramifications of genetic testing.
+Residents must demonstrate competence in compliance with institutional and departmental policies, such as HIPAA, the Joint Commission, patient safety, and infection control.
 (Core)